 For the quality and function, you will pay.
 The Surge is in the same price range as the Editors' Choice Charge TTI, but doesn't include the fancier materials and extra bits of the award winner.
 You pay for the size and mass and strength of the Surge.

 The Leatherman Surge has a narrow appeal but fills an important niche.
-Like the SOG PowerAssist, it is heavy and large but very functional.
+It is heavy and large but very functional.
 "Portable tools" exist along a spectrum, with portability on one end and "tool-ability" at the other end.
 The Surge is nearly a full-function tool that is sort of portable.
-At the other end of the spectrum is something like the Top Pick Gerber Dime.
-The Dime is essentially a keychain decoration that does a few tasks for you.